 Every facility manager eventually faces the same question: do we spot-repair the damaged area, or is it time for a full recoat?
 The wrong choice is expensive.
 Repairing a system that is too far gone leads to recurring failures, mobilization costs, and tenant complaints.
 Recoating too early wastes material, labor, and schedule availability that could have been used elsewhere.

 The decision is rarely obvious from a single walk-through.
 It requires evaluating the type of failure, the percentage of affected area, the age and condition of the remaining coating, and the total cost of each option over time.
+If you need help identifying the defect first, review our coating failure modes and early warning signs guide before applying this framework.

 Start With the Failure Mode